tejas-tidke/ProductDevelopment/README.md

    - Check CorsConfig.java settings
    - Ensure frontend URL is allowed in CORS configuration

+5. **Lombok Compilation Errors**
+   - Follow the detailed setup instructions in [SETUP.md](SETUP.md)
+   - Refer to the comprehensive [Lombok Troubleshooting Guide](LOMBOK_TROUBLESHOOTING.md) for detailed solutions
+   - Ensure annotation processing is enabled in your IDE
+   - Use the Maven Wrapper for building (`./mvnw` or `mvnw.cmd`)

+6. **ClassNotFoundException**
+   - Check that you're using the correct main class name: `com.htc.productdevelopment.ProductdevelopmentApplication`
+   - Clean and rebuild using Maven Wrapper

 ### Logs and Debugging
 - Backend logs are available in console when running
 - Frontend logs can be viewed in browser developer tools